Goku: In other media

+In the anime-only sequel series Dragon Ball GT, Goku is transformed back into a child by an accidental wish made by his old enemy Pilaf using the Black Star Dragon Balls while Pilaf was about to wish to take over the world.
+Goku, Trunks and his own granddaughter Pan travel the universe to search for the Black Star Dragon Balls and return them to Earth to prevent its destruction.
+After acquiring the Super Saiyan 4 transformation, Goku battles the evil Tuffle Baby, Super Android 17, and the evil Shadow Dragons.
+His final challenge is against Omega Shenron, whom he destroys using the Spirit Bomb.
+Goku leaves with the original form of Shenron, but not before saying his goodbyes to his friends on Earth.
+He appears 100 years later at the next World Martial Arts Tournament as an adult, where he watches a battle between Goku Jr., his descendant, and Vegeta Jr., Vegeta's descendant.
+An elderly Pan sees him, but he quickly departs.

 Goku has appeared in various other media including an unofficial Taiwanese live-action film and an unofficial Korean live-action film.
 He was portrayed by Justin Chatwin in the 2009 20th Century Fox feature Dragonball Evolution.
-Goku has also appeared in almost every Dragon Ball licensed electronic video game, including crossover games such as Jump Super Stars, Jump Ultimate Stars and Battle Stadium D.O.N.
+Goku has appeared in almost every Dragon Ball licensed video game, including crossover games such as Jump Super Stars, Jump Ultimate Stars and Battle Stadium D.O.N.
 In 1992, Goku was featured in the interactive game Dragon Ball Z: Get Together!
 Goku World, in which Goku and his gang travel back in time to review events in the Dragon Ball timeline and interacts with his younger self.
 In December 2007, Goku made a guest appearance in avatar form in the MMORPG Second Life for a Jump Festa promotion titled Jumpland@Second Life.
-Goku also appears in the Dr. Slump and Arale-chan video game for the Nintendo DS.
+Goku appears in the Dr. Slump and Arale-chan video game for the Nintendo DS.